Transfer Site on Spring/Summer Hours

 The Transfer site is located at 16142 Aleutian Drive, by the equestrian stables.
 The site is open every day with the exception of several major holidays.
 The PMCPOA Transfer Site is a convenience offered to members and guests in lieu of driving to the dump in Lebec.
 It is free for members to use for trash and recyclables.
 There is also a green waste area for yard cuttings (but no noxious weeds!).
 There are, however, no facilities for construction debris.
 This waste must be transported to the Lebec site.

 A reminder that the Transfer Site accepts recyclables such as cardboard, cans and bottles seven days a week.
 Let's help keep our community clean and tidy by utilizing this service.

 Our Transfer Site is strictly for PMC residents/guests and tenants.
 Please bring your member/guest card, as it will be verified before you can dump your trash.
-Only three vehicles at a time are allowed inside the Transfer Site.
+Only four vehicles at a time are allowed inside the Transfer Site.
 All other cars will wait outside the gate.
 When one car leaves, another car may come in.